urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 det_error <- cbind(coef(null_model, type = "det"),
                          confint(null_model, type = "det"))
 ```
-This occupancy model is fit with a log-link function, thus our estimates are given as log-odds or the ratio of the probability of success and the probability of failure.
+This occupancy model is fit with a logit-link function, thus our estimates are given as log-odds or the logged ratio of the probability of success and the probability of failure.
 These can be tricky to interpret so it is good practice to convert these estimate to probabilities on a scale of 0 to 1.

 ```R
 # Convert confidence intervals back to probability from log-odds estimate